-- 1. If the chemical involved in the spill is judged to present an immediate hazard, evacuation is to be absolute, and the area should be isolated until a HAZMAT team arrives. - 2.
+- 1. From a remote location, immediately call emergency services as dictated by your campus emergency response plan. - 2.
+If the chemical involved in the spill is judged to present an immediate hazard, evacuation is to be absolute, and the area should be isolated until a HAZMAT team arrives. - 3.
 If hazardous vapors are present, the area should be isolated, and evacuated.
-This will mean waiting for the arrival of a HAZMAT team. - 3.
-If a volatile, flammable material is spilled, turn off all electrical apparatus and evacuate the area. - 4.
-If the spill material was a hazardous chemical, all of the materials involved in the cleanup will usually be considered to be hazardous waste and must be disposed of as such. - 5.
+This will frequently mean waiting for the arrival of a HAZMAT team. - 4.
+If a volatile, flammable material is spilled, turn off all electrical apparatus and evacuate the area. - 5.
+If the spill material was a hazardous chemical, all of the materials involved in the cleanup will usually be considered to be hazardous waste and must be disposed of as such. - 6.
+Mercury Spill - a.
+Each lab should have immediate access to a Mercury Spill Kit, which may be acquired through lab purchasing supply. - b.
+Restrict foot traffic in the area, protect sinks and floor drains from contamination. - c.
+Do not put sulfur on the spill; it hinders clean-up and makes ultimate disposal difficult and more expensive - 7.
 If there is no immediate danger (flammable, toxic, reactive, corrosive) to personnel, containment should be accomplished by use of materials in the laboratory's material spill kit.
 A spill kit should be accessible for each science laboratory.
 The spill kit should include: - a.
-Spill control pillows - b.
+Spill control pillows

+- b.
 Inert absorbents such as vermiculite, clay, sand, or kitty litter - c.
-Neutralizing agents for acid spills such as sodium carbonate and sodium hydrogen carbonate
+Neutralizing agents for acid spills such as sodium carbonate and sodium hydrogen carbonate - d.

-- d.
 Neutralizing agents for alkali spills such as sodium hydrogen sulfate and citric acid - e.
 Quantities of cleanup materials sufficient for the largest anticipated spill. - f.
 Large plastic scoops and other equipment such as brooms, pails, bags, and dust pans. - g.
-Appropriate personal protective equipment - 6.
-Consult the SDS for appropriate cleanup procedures. - 7.
-If the quantity of the spilled material exceeds the employee's ability or training, seal the area until appropriately trained personnel arrive. - 8.
-If the situation is not health-threatening and trained people and proper cleanup equipment are on hand, clean up the spill and dispose of waste materials properly.
+Appropriate personal protective equipment - 8.
+Consult the SDS for appropriate cleanup procedures. - 9.
+If the quantity of the spilled material exceeds the employee's ability or training, seal the area until appropriately trained personnel arrive. - 10.
+If the situation is not health-threatening and trained people and proper cleanup equipment are on hand, clean-up the spill and dispose of waste materials properly.